 Installs the required software.

-Configures view translation 1: This provides the client a view of a subset of the resources in the scope of the controller.
+Configures view translation 1: This provides a view of the subset of the resources in the scope of the controller that are being provided to the client in the semantics and name space of the controller.

 Configures view translation 2: This translation may include: